arbasirian/notepad-application/README.md

 # Nodepad Application

-This project is an template that contain typescript and antd
+This project is a notepad application and also shows all gists count base on the specific date on charts

 ## Notepad Section